ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 [^93]: "Three stains" (trīṇi kleśāḥ, Tib. dri ma gsum) refers to the three root [defilements](../../../../GLOSSARY.md#defilements) of desire (rāga), aversion (dveṣa), and confusion (moha), which constitute the fundamental sources of suffering in [saṃsāra](../../../../GLOSSARY.md#saṃsāra).

-[^94]: Dreadlocked fire-worshippers, or Jaṭilas, were early converts of the [Buddha](../../../../GLOSSARY.md#buddha).
+[^94]: [Dreadlocked fire-worshipper](../../../../GLOSSARY.md#dreadlocked-fire-worshipper)s, or Jaṭilas, were early converts of the [Buddha](../../../../GLOSSARY.md#buddha).
 Many were said to have converted en masse after the [Buddha](../../../../GLOSSARY.md#buddha) delivered the "Fire Sermon" (Pali Ādittapariyāya Sutta) to [Kāśyapa](../../../../GLOSSARY.md#kāśyapa) and his followers at [Uruvilvā](../../../../GLOSSARY.md#uruvilvā).
 See the Saṅghabhedavastu (Tib. dge 'dun dbyen gyi gzhi) for the Mūlasarvāstivādin account of their conversion.

+[^95]: Meaning such a person feels "no attachment to me or mine" (Kalyāṇamitra folio 283.a.1).

+[^96]: Following N: tsan dan bzhag pa lta bu (as if sandalwood had been applied) instead of D: tsan dan dang ste'ur mnyam pa lta bu (for whom sandalwood is equal to an axe / medical needle) (Pedurma, 747).
+This reading is supported by Kalyāṇamitra's commentary (Kalyāṇamitra folio 283.a.2) and a similar passage later in the text that reads: tsan dan zhag lon par bzhag pa lta bur (Degé, folio 77.b.7).
+The commentary explains the analogy: "Just as sandalwood cools when rubbed on and left overnight, his disturbing [emotions](../../../../GLOSSARY.md#emotions) have cooled, and hence it is as if sandalwood had been applied" (Kalyāṇamitra, folio 283.a.2).

+[^97]: Kalyāṇamitra's commentary contains no mention of the monk's response to this question.
+Instead it moves directly on to the second question about razors.
+The monk's response may be a later interpolation, which would explain why the father's appearance is announced twice in the Degé edition of the source text.